2010 NHL Winter Classic: Uniforms

 For this game, the Flyers wore a reverse of their current home uniform, a white replica of their 1973–74 home jersey, but with a black nameplate with white lettering.
 The Bruins wore a uniform designed by former great Cam Neely in dark yellow with brown pants with dark yellow socks with brown and white striping and a different "B" in their famous "Hub" logo introduced in 1948–49 on their 1955–57 uniforms; brown and gold were the Bruins' colors when they entered the NHL for its 1924–25 regular season.
 Both jerseys are on Reebok's NHL Edge Uniform template.

 Pre-game

 The ceremonial faceoff was conducted between Hall of Fame members representing the respective teams: Bobby Orr for Boston and Philadelphia's Bobby Clarke.
 The national anthems were performed by Daniel Powter ("O Canada") and James Taylor ("The Star-Spangled Banner").

-Prior to the entrance of the players, pre-game entertainment was provided by Celtic punk band the Dropkick Murphys, performing "I'm Shipping Up to Boston."
+Pre-game entertainment was provided by a marching band dressed in colonial-era attire, followed by Boston-based Celtic punk band Dropkick Murphys, who performed their song "I'm Shipping Up to Boston".